Monyjenni/Monyjenni/README.md

 I'm Chansovanmony Yoeun (Jennie).I'm 19 years old, and I'm passionate about technology and coding.
 Welcome to my GitHub profile!

+### ⚡ Fun Fact

+Here's a fun fact about me: Enter the chat, and let's be friends if you watch dark fantasy and manipulation anime, especially if you're a Berserk fan.🐱

 ### 🔭 What I'm Currently Working On

 I'm currently working on Smart Watering Irrigation WebApp, E-Consultation, and Attendance and Score Report Analysis.